-I think this is a beautiful picture even though it didn’t turn out as I imagined.
+I think this is a beautiful picture even though it didn’t turn out as I imagined, because I didn’t correct enough for perspective, which makes the muffin top look too small.
 The photo was taken on St. Patrick’s Day when all the kids were wearing green.
 I asked everyone with a red coat to be part of the cherry.
-I also didn’t account for perspective, which makes the muffin top look too small.
-Below you can see my preparatory drawing using a satellite image of the playground and a cupcake illustration, which I then transferred to the school playground using chalk and a grid pattern.

 Step 12.
 Cover illustration.

 The new book is finally here!
 Perhaps no one is more surprised how beautiful it is then me, especially the cover!
 I puzzled for months about what to do, including a meeting with the art teacher discussing if her best students would want to illustrate and/or color the cover, and whether to have the school vote on a winner.
 Those ideas were good; however, they weren’t feasible.
 So after one-too-many sleepless nights, I arose in the wee hours and in one inspired flurry, drew this picture.
 It’s quite different than anything else I’ve done, and so I like to think I’ve learned to listen to my muses.
 I also splurged several hundred dollars that I don’t have on a drawing tablet for my computer, which I used to color my pen and ink drawing.